 The chapter demonstrates the value of cultivating 'active forgetting', and it's use as an intervention in psychotherapy.

-In contrast to the gravity and pathology of more mainstream psychoanalytic and psychodynamic ideas about forgetting, active forgetting is lightness; it is integral to happiness, play, the possession of power and creativity.
+In contrast to the gravity and pathology of more mainstream psychoanalytic and psychodynamic ideas about forgetting, active forgetting is lightness; it is integral to happiness, play, creativity and the possession of power.

 The editor described the chapter as, "Unassumingly formidable."

 The book is published by Routledge.
 Re-visioning Existential Therapy: Counter-traditional Perspectives